-- Provide sufficient separation between facilities to support visual and acoustic privacy, control overshadowing and allow provision for landscaping and other measures to assist blending into the surroundings. - Use setbacks to define the development edge, create good quality and wellmanaged entrances, and support integration with the landscape. - Provide clear on-ground delineation of the boundary of the area occupied by the facility (for example, using landscaping, signage or low-key fencing).

-Locate facilities to encourage engagement and experience of natural sights and sounds.
+- Provide sufficient separation between facilities to support visual and acoustic privacy, control overshadowing and allow provision for landscaping and other measures to assist blending into the surroundings. - Use setbacks to define the development edge, create good quality and well-managed entrances, and support integration with the landscape. - Provide clear on-ground delineation of the boundary of the area occupied by the facility (for example, using landscaping, signage or low-key fencing). - Locate facilities to encourage engagement and experience of natural sights and sounds.

-As noted previously, the proposed activity involves alterations and additions to existing buildings.
-The location of the buildings is not proposed to be changed; therefore building separation and setbacks must remain as currently exists.
+As noted previously, the revised activity involves renovation and refurbishment of existing buildings.
+The location of the buildings is not proposed to be changed; therefore building separation and setbacks will remain as currently exists.
 Any impacts caused by the proximity of the buildings to each other or to surrounding development would therefore need to be managed through design solutions or landscaping included in the proposed works.

-A detailed acoustic assessment of Constables Cottage, the Armoury, and the Officers Mess has been undertaken as part of the Review of Environmental Factors, and is detailed more fully within the Acoustic Report prepared by PKA Consulting, included at Appendix C. The report details a number of design elements that have been implemented to manage noise egress from the proposed buildings, as well as management measures that will be implemented during the operation of the sites.
+A detailed acoustic assessment of the Armoury and the Officers Mess has been undertaken as part of the Review of Environmental Factors, and is detailed more fully within the Acoustic Report prepared by Marshall Day Acoustics, included at Appendix C. The report details a number of design elements that have been implemented to manage noise egress from the proposed buildings, including the revised proposal for a fully enclosed, more solid balcony to the Armoury.
+The Report also details the management measures that will be implemented during the operation of the sites.
 With the incorporation of these design and management measures, the proposed activity's acoustic impacts can be appropriately managed.
+The deletion of the second storey to the Armoury and the change of use of Constables Cottage will lessen any acoustic impacts associated with the proposal.

-It is also noted that noise levels due to the operation of the short stay accommodation at 33 Cliff Street are unlikely to vary greatly from a typical residential use.
-Whilst the use of the new terrace may lead to some additional noise, any offensive noise would be governed by the sanctions and penalties in the Holiday and Short Term Rental Code of Conduct.
+It is also noted that noise levels due to the operation of the short stay accommodation at Constables Cottage and 33 Cliff Street are unlikely to vary greatly from a typical residential use.
+Whilst the use of the new terrace at 33 Cliff Street may lead to some additional noise, any offensive noise would be governed by the sanctions and penalties in the Holiday and Short Term Rental Code of Conduct.
 The proposed adaptation works, including the terrace, would not extend beyond the existing building envelope and would not have a visual or heritage impact on the neighbouring Constables Cottage.